When I speak of a place, it has disappeared. When I speak of time, it already is no more. (Jean Baudrillard)

 But at any rate, nothing just vanishes; of everything that disappears there remain traces.
 Yes, we may thus suppose that everything that disappears continues to lead a clandestine existence.
 (Jean Baudrillard)

-When I first visited the “Nordwald” nature park in the Austrian “Waldviertel” many years ago, I was immediately captured its magical atmosphere.
+When I first visited the “Nordwald” nature park in the Austrian “Waldviertel” many years ago, I was immediately captured by its magical atmosphere.
 It is a peculiar place, far away from everything, incredibly beautiful, powerful and eerie.
 While holidaying there, I had many dreams, strange and intense.
 Most of them I couldn’t recall, but what remained were vivid images and a very particular state of mind, which together became the basis of MEMORY.

 I began to study the local legends and the macabre stories about the swamp in this forest.
 The notion of the swamp being a world in between, a gateway leading to the other side, matched the visions and feelings this landscape had triggered in me.
 As I allowed my imagination to wander, more images and allegories emerged which began to automatically form a story: A film story which I didn’t want to subject to any coventional narrative structure.